 Session I: Coral Reefs and Climate Change

 Coral reefs and their linked ecosystems protect islands and provide food for growing human populations; they also attract tourists and drive economic development.
 But modern reefs face many threats, including rising temperatures and ocean acidification (lower pH) due to climate change, overfishing, and reduced water quality.
-In this session, you will explore tropical marine ecosystems, their diverse marine life inhabitants, and the impact of human actions upon them.
+In this session, we will explore tropical marine ecosystems, their diverse marine life inhabitants, and the impact of human actions upon them.
 You will get a virtual look at a changing ocean from the deck and lab logbooks of the Corwith Cramer and Robert C. Seamans as you simulate heading out to study reef environments.
 Based on the records of our ships at sea, you’ll work with fellow students to examine the changes to modern reefs brought about by shifting climatic conditions and develop strategies for connecting scientific data to observable climate impacts on human societies.
-Through an examination of reef survey footage (video and images), oceanographic deployments, group discussions, and nautical science and leadership training, you’ll gain a unique and valuable perspective of reef ecosystems.
+Through an examination of reef survey footage (video and images), oceanographic deployments, group discussions, readings, and nautical science and leadership training, you’ll gain a unique and valuable perspective of reef ecosystems.
 You will also put into practice what you have learned and share your findings with your fellow SEA Quest Explorers during an online poster session.
+Within this process, you’ll consider the different voices and stakeholders involved in the past, present, and future of human interactions around coral reefs.
+You will consider different perspectives and methods of knowing and learning and effecting change as you contribute to an issue of our interdisciplinary magazine with a writing approach of your choice.

 Session II: Ocean Biodiversity and Issues of Marine Debris

-Ocean biodiversity captures the imagination and supports humanity by providing a healthy source of food, a plethora of natural products for medicinal and industrial uses and ensures that marine habitats continue to function properly and provide valuable ecosystem services such as carbon storage and protection from sea level rise.
-Despite the many benefits reliant on ocean biodiversity it is threatened by habitat destruction, fishing, climate change and pollution such as marine debris.
+Ocean biodiversity captures the imagination and supports humanity by providing a healthy source of food, a plethora of natural products for medicinal and industrial uses and ensures that marine habitats continue to function properly and, for humans, provide valuable ecosystem services such as carbon storage and protection from sea level rise.
+Despite the many benefits reliant on ocean biodiversity, it is threatened by habitat destruction, fishing, climate change and pollution such as marine debris.